WE WORK 24/7 TO SAVE ANY ANIMAL IN NEED

-Below are three of the most recent emergency cases at SFT.
+Below are some examples of the terrible emergency cases that we are faced with.
 Unfortunately, cases like these are common in Tangier and an almost daily occurance for the SFT team.

 Spirit has one of the worst cases of neglect that we have seen in a long time.
 She was brought into the local clinic a few days ago after being horrifically neglected for quite some time.

 The vet believes that there was a cord around her neck, used to tie her up.
 She had been trying to desperately escape, which has resulted in the horendous deep, sore wounds on her neck.

 As well as this, she has also been subjected to severe neglect and was left to starve.
 Spirit’s injuries appeared to have been sustained a few weeks prior to arriving at the vet.

 This sweet girl has endured an immense amount of pain, suffering, and extreme fear.
 She is currently on a range of medications as well as a high protein hepatic diet.

 It is going to be a long road back to good health for Spirit, but as her name suggests, she has a positive spirit about her.